Sega Master System Architecture

 Rendered Sprite layer.

-Sprites are just tiles that move freely.
+Sprites are essentially tiles that can move freely.
 The VDP can raster up to 64 sprites using a single tile (8x8 px) or two tiles stacked vertically (8x16 px).

-The Sprite Attribute Table is a 256-byte area in VRAM that contains an array of all the sprites defined, its entries are similar to the background layer, except each sprite contain two additional values representing the X/Y coordinates.
+The Sprite Attribute Table is a 256-byte area in VRAM that contains an array of all the defined sprites.
+Its entries are similar to those of the background layer, except that each sprite contains two additional values representing the X/Y coordinates.

-The VDP is limited to up to eight sprites per horizontal scan-line [8].
-Also, if multiple sprites overlap, the first one in the list will be the one displayed.
+The VDP is limited to a maximum of eight sprites per horizontal scan-line [8].
+Also, if multiple sprites overlap, the first one in the list is displayed.

 Result